Aibel365/python-app-template/TEMPLATE.md

 ## Require status check to pass before merging

 `TODO add image` - search for "Add me as branch protection" and just use that one.

+## Automatic workflows triggered on pushing code to different branches

+- Create a PR to merge code in main branch
+        -> Generates a new semantic version.
+        -> As a part of PR review,  PR title, PR label, configuration in action-config.toml is verified.
+If any of these configuration is missing or wrong then the workflow fails.
+        -> Once the PR is merged, the configuration in action-config.toml will be checked specifically for gitops, docker, conda and pypi and then build a docker image,push it to ACR , update the new docker image version in yaml of gitops repository.
+- Merge code to branches other than main
+        -> In this case, PR and action-config.toml will be verified and reviewed for any missing or wrong information.
+        -> After verification, if everthing is ok then docker image will be created, build and pushed to ACR, gitops repository will be updated with new docker image version.
+- On pushing a new tag
+        -> Like other workflows, this will also verifies the configuration in action-config.toml and then take the required action like create, build and push docker image, & updated the new docker image version in  yaml file of respective gitops repository.

+## Manual worflows

+- **manual_dispatch_new_release.yaml** - Creating a new semantic release version
+- **manual_dispatch_pre_release.yaml** - Dispatch the new semantic release version created by above workflow